-Well, how does image conversion work?
+How does image conversion work?

-4. Save file in CNC-compatible format
+4. Save the file in a CNC file format

 That’s it.
 You’re all done!
 Now, you can now import the newly-created vector file in any CAM/CNC software and use it with any machine of your choice—here’s a rundown of our favourite beginners CNC kits.

 The conversion process only takes 30 seconds and about ten clicks of your mouse.
 However, the quality of your output vector file depends on the quality of your image.
 Garbage in, garbage out.
 You have to choose the right image to begin with.
 Then, there’s a small amount of pre- and post-processing work you should do to obtain the best conversion possible, check out our top 10 raster effects for a better idea.